bookbag/ProjectAlphaIota/README.md

 AlphaIota
 =========

-6 x 6 Checker Game with AI using Alpha Beta Pruning
+Russian Checker Game Implementation with AI using Alpha Beta Pruning For more information, check the wiki: https://github.com/bookbag/ProjectAlphaIota/wiki